-If you’ve been around KJG Incorporated for a while, you might know that I have some struggles with the romance genre.
+If you’ve been around KJG Enterprises for a while, you might know that I have some struggles with the romance genre.
 Full disclosure: my honest, perhaps controversial opinion is that romance is most satisfying as a book sub-plot, rather than as the primary focus.

 But this doesn’t mean I hate the romance genre!!!
 In fact, I’m eager for my aforementioned opinion to be proven wrong, which is why I’ve made it my mission this year to dive deeper into the romance genre as a whole and do my best to discover some authors whom I really connect with.
 I want this, truly I do, and I’ll probably have a post going up this Thursday that may surprise you!
 (And me!)